HugIII/VEX-ROS2/README.md

 The package either requires the installation of [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/) (recommended) or the installation of ROS2 galactic and a full C++ and Python3 development environments with pyserial (for more expert users).
 It also requires the installation of a developpent environment for the VEX v5 brain, either the official [VEX VS Code Extension](https://www.vexrobotics.com/vexcode/vscode-extension) (recommended) or the official IDE [VEXcode V5](https://www.vexrobotics.com/vexcode/install/v5) (unsupported).

-The docker package, due to link serial over usb link, is develloped on Linux (ubuntu) and Windows using WSL2, MacOS is untested.
+The docker package, due to link serial over usb link, is develloped on Linux (ubuntu), Windows should work using WSL2 and MacOS is untested.

 ## Usage

-We strongly recommend the use of our docker image containing an Ubuntu 20.04.6 with an installation of ROS2 galactic (based on a [community ROS2 galactic container](https://docs.ros.org/en/galactic/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.html)).
+We strongly recommend the use of our docker image containing an Ubuntu 20.04.6 with an installation of ROS2 galactic (based on a [community-made ROS2 galactic image](https://docs.ros.org/en/galactic/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.html)).

-First, the container image must be build locally using the `initialize.sh` script.
+First, a local image must be build using the `initialize.sh` script.
 ```
 bash initialize.sh
 ```